Infinitesimal calculations in fundamental groups: Introduction

 The subtlety is in the definition of $\lew$.
-It is only with such a convention that for example if $w = a a^{-1}$, then $\int \lpw{w^* A} w^*A = -1 + 1 = 0$, rather than being $-1$ if one naively counted only the $a^\inv$ after the $a$.
-Instead of being an ad-hoc solution to making such counts well-defined on the free group, this convention is dictated by topology, as we will show in Section~\ref{topcombo}.
+Such a convention is necessary for words like $w = a a^{-1}$ to give $\int \lpw{w^* A} w^*A = -1 + 1 = 0$, rather than being $-1$ if one had naively counted only the configuration ``$a$-then-$a$".
+Instead of being an ad-hoc solution making our counts well-defined on the free group, this convention is dictated by topology, as we will show in Section~\ref{topcombo}.

-Extending these ideas, we use iterated braiding products of induced d-functions to define functions on the free group.
+Extending these ideas, we use iterated braiding products of induced $[n]$-tuples to define functions on the free group.
 We first introduce more compact notation.

-\begin{definition} A {\bf formal braiding symbol} in a set of formal variables, say $X_1, X_2, \cdots$ is, inductively, a formal linear combination of expressions, each of which is either a variable or has the form $\lp \alpha \beta$ or $\beta \lp \alpha$, where $\alpha$ and $\beta$ are formal braiding symbols.
+\begin{definition} A {\bf formal braiding symbol} in a set of formal variables, say $X_1, X_2, \cdots$ is, inductively, a formal linear combination of expressions, each of which is either a variable $X_i$ or has the form $\lp \alpha \beta$ or $\beta \lp \alpha$, where $\alpha$ and $\beta$ are formal braiding symbols.
 The {\bf weight} of a symbol is the largest number of variables involved in a homogeneous term (applying multilinearity).

 A {\bf braiding symbol} is a pair $\sigma_{\vec h}$ where $\sigma$ is a formal braiding symbol and $\vec{h} = h_1, h_2, \cdots$ are homomorphisms $F_S\to \Q$. \end{definition}